-Dr. Jones is serving as the Faculty Director of the Center of High Achievement and Scholarly Engagement (Jordan Hall 153) through 2018.
+Dr. Jones is serving as the Faculty Director of Engaged Learning (Jordan Hall 109) through 2021.
 He offers a music theory course at least once a year.

 Dr. Jones is both a music scholar and an active performer.
 He holds a Ph.
 D. in music theory from Indiana University (2004) and a M.M. in music theory from the University of Texas at Austin (1996).
 He was promoted to the rank of Associate Professor of Music Theory in 2012, four years after beginning as an Assistant Professor at Butler in Fall 2008.
 He previously was employed as an Assistant Professor at the University of Missouri-Columbia.
 In October 2009, he presented his research at the Society for Music Theory national conference in Montreal.
 He has publications in the Journal of Music Theory Pedagogy, Indiana Theory Review and Guitar Review and has recently written five articles for the forthcoming new edition of the Grove Dictionary of American Music.
 His music-theoretical interests include instrument-specific analyses, the rhetoric of sonata form, and music of the Elizabethan era.
 Dr. Jones is devoted to pedagogy and attended the 2007 Wakonse conference on college teaching in Stony Lake, Michigan.
 He is proud to be a member of the honor societies Phi Beta Kappa and Pi Kappa Lambda.
 He served as the PKL chapter president from 2011-13 and was the faculty adviser (and honorary member) for Butler's chapter of Tau Beta Sigma from 2010-13.